fazleh2010/term-a-llod-demo/README.md

           -H "Content-Type: application/x-www-form-urlencoded" \
           -X POST "http://localhost:8080/link"
  ```
 For example, *hole* is a term that exists both in your terminology and other terminology.
-To view the link do the followings: \
+To view the link, do the followings:
 - Browser: Click **Browser** button.
 Select alphabet pair **G_H** and then click the term **hole**. \
 - Auto-completion search: Click **Terms** button and type *ho*.
 Select the term *hole*. \
 - Sparql: Click **Sparql** button.
 Write the query for the term *hole* and then Click **Query** button.